smoluck/SMONSTER/KITS/SMONSTER/Kits/Readme_SMO_RIZOMUV_LIVELINK.txt

 - 1.6.0 -
         • RizomUV 2019.1 Support,
-        • Fixed an issue related to an incompatibilty with other Kits, causing a "RizomUVLL Failed" Error from time to time.
+        • Fixed an issue related to an incompatibility with other Kits, causing a "RizomUVLL Failed" Error from time to time.

 - 1.5.0 -
         • Livelink and Livelink (Save) are now available